insin/DOMBuilder/docs/index.rst

    If children are provided, they will be added to the new element.
    ``String`` or ``Number`` children will be added as text nodes.
-It is assumed that any child passed which is not a ``String`` or ``Number`` will be a DOM element or :js:class:`DOMBuilder.Tag`.
+It is assumed that any child passed which is not a ``String`` or ``Number`` will be a DOM element or :js:class:`DOMBuilder.HTMLElement`.

    .. versionchanged:: 1.2
-      Now generates :js:class:`DOMBuilder.Tag` objects if
+      Now generates :js:class:`DOMBuilder.HTMLElement` objects if
       :js:attr:`DOMBuilder.mode` is set to anything but ``"DOM"``.

 Document Fragments